Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Set T(tCount).p_txt = ctl 'pass the TextBox control

-The issue with the above code placement is that if there are some extra text boxes on the Form, without any Event enabled on them, even then the Class Object will be instantiated for those cases also and added to the Array, occupying extra memory space.
-It will happen silently without any side effects.
+The issue with the current code placement is that if there are extra text boxes on the form without any events enabled for them, the code will still instantiate class objects for those controls and add them to the array, unnecessarily consuming memory.
+This happens silently without causing any functional errors, but it is logically incorrect.

 The Dictionary Object.